-Candy laced with foreign substance causes illness at Southampton school
+Man arrested after candy laced with foreign substance causes illness at Southampton school

 A parent of one of the students at the school provided News 3 with a photo of what they say the candies being distributed looked like.

-The parent stated that students say they were given the edibles and then started foaming and having seizures after they were consumed.
+The parent stated that students say they were given the edibles and then started foaming and having seizures after the candies were consumed.

 Other parents say they were not notified that the school was on lockdown and were only told by students.
 Parents also say they are shocked and said were told they would receive an email.